This review looks at a WordPress page builder plugin with a built-in HTML and CSS editor: LiveCanvas.

 No Vendor Lock-In

 As covered earlier in this LiveCanvas review, you can easily access and edit the HTML and CSS generated by the visual interface of the editor.
-While this gives you greater creative freedom over your page, it also has another benefit.
+While this gives you greater creative freedom over your page, it also benefits.

-As LiveCanvas generates clean HTML and CSS for its page design, if you disable the plugin, your page designs will still work as normal.
-This means you’re not locked into using LiveCanvas for life, as is the case with some other page builder plugins.
+As LiveCanvas generates clean HTML and CSS for its page design, your page designs will work as normal if you disable the plugin.
+This means you’re not locked into using LiveCanvas for life, as with some other page builder plugins.

-Even once the plugin is disabled, you can still access and edit the page HTML and CSS in order to make changes to them.
-You just won’t be able to make the changes through the LiveCanvas user interface or code editor, unless you reactivate that plugin.
+Even once the plugin is disabled, you can still access and edit the page HTML and CSS to make changes to them.
+Unless you reactivate that plugin, you won’t be able to make the changes through the LiveCanvas user interface or code editor.

 LiveCanvas Plugin User Experience